Tel: 0086-15907552669 E-mail: sales@cutterbest.com

 A 2 flute end mill is a milling cutter with two cutting edges.
 Compared with 3 flute, 4 flute, or 6 flute tools, it offers more space for chips to leave the cutting zone.

-Because of this structure, a 2 flute cutter is often preferred when the material produces larger chips or when chip packing may reduce cutting stability.
-Therefore, it is commonly used in soft materials, slotting operations, and roughing applications where chip evacuation is critical.
+Because of this structure, machinists often choose a 2 flute cutter when the material produces larger chips or when chip packing may reduce cutting stability.
+Therefore, this tool works well in soft materials, slotting operations, and roughing applications where chip evacuation is critical.

 In addition, many machinists choose a 2 flute end mill when they want lower cutting resistance and smoother entry in aluminum and similar materials.